-The main mechanical laboratory is a large open-plan space designed to accommodate the study of thermo-fluids, solid mechanics and dynamics.
-It also has an area with machine tools for manufacture of student designs.
+The main mechanical laboratory is a large open-plan space designed to accommodate the study of thermo-fluids, solid mechanics and dynamics and control.
+It also has an area with machine tools for the manufacture of student designs.

-This is a dedicated laboratory for the study of dynamics and control, equipment in this laboratory allows you to study gyroscope theory, vibration theory, no-linear control, inertia bending etc.
+Equipment in this laboratory allows you to study gyroscope theory, vibration theory, no-linear control, inertia bending, etc.

-There are many computer laboratories available with CAD and Finite Element Modelling Software.
+The design studios have many computer laboratories available with CAD and Finite Element Modelling software.
 The primary packages used are CREO and AUTODESK Simulation for FEA modelling.
-Student will be using these design software from their first year of study.
+Students will be using these design software tools from their first year of study.

 Electronic Engineering Laboratory

-A specialised area incorporating a spacious radio frequency reverberation chamber and Faraday cage allows for experimentation in radio frequency engineering and electromagnetics, while our digital design suite is equipped with the latest 8 and 32-bit embedded microprocessor platforms together with high speed programmable logic development environments.
-Power generation and conversion, industrial process control and embedded drives are provided while our communications laboratory is additionally equipped for R.F. engineering.
+A specialised area incorporating a spacious radio frequency reverberation chamber and Faraday cage allows for experimentation in radio frequency engineering and electromagnetics, while our digital design suite is equipped with 8 and 32-bit embedded microprocessor platforms, together with high speed programmable logic development environments.